noqcks/noqcks.github.io/content/work/2018-12-29-pull-request-size.md

 <p><img src="https://user-images.githubusercontent.com/4740147/47858607-d7e05f80-ddc2-11e8-97d9-247033cc9a12.png" alt="Screenshot of pull-request-size"></p>

 This is almost entirely borrowed from how [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) sizes their pull request, and it's where I originally had the idea.
+I just managed to turn it into a GitHub application that anyone can install and use.
+You can find the Privacy Policy for the GitHub application [here](https://github.com/noqcks/pull-request-size/blob/master/PRIVACY.md).

 I've found that it's a helpful reminder to always keep Pull Requests as small as possible!
 I think we know this scenario all too well.